Why Your AC isn’t Blowing Cold Air and What to Do

 Other Possible Causes

 You may have a problem with the outside unit or your air conditioner may be low on refrigerant.
-You may also have a return duct that is broken or disconnected and is pulling in air from outside or attic space.
+You may also have a return duct that is broken or disconnected and is pulling in air from outside or an attic space.
 These types of issues require the help of an HVAC professional.

 Don’t wait to call in a professional if needed…the sooner your HVAC is working properly, the sooner you can enjoy being cool and comfortable again!